 5 Tips for Daylight Savings and Alzheimer’s Disease

 Each year in the fall and spring we adjust our clocks for daylight savings.
 Although a minor inconvenience and adjustment for most people, this small hourly change can have a big impact on those living with Alzheimer’s or other forms of dementia.
-The shift in time and daylight hours may lead to an increase in sundowning.
+The shift in time and daylight hours may lead to an increase in disorientation, agitation and sundowning in older adults.

 Sundowning is not a disease but a set of symptoms that often occur in the late afternoon for those living with memory impairment.